 The actual number of assistantships awarded each academic year varies.
-However, approximately 100 full-time graduate students are supported in half or full assistantships each year and some programs have provided limited support for part-time students.
-Because assistantship opportunities may develop during the year, it is recommended that those students who do not initially receive appointments allow their assistantship applications to remain on file for future consideration.
-For more information, or another application, please contact the Office of Admission and Professional Services in the School of Education at (757) 221-2317.
+However, approximately 100 full-time graduate students are supported in half or full assistantships each year.
+Because assistantship opportunities may develop later during the academic year, it is recommended that those students who do not initially receive appointments allow their assistantship applications to remain on file for future consideration.
+For more information, or another application, please contact the Office of Academic Programs in the School of Education at (757) 221-2317.